 Sharp corners are achieved with what are referred to as corner actions within the CNC tool path.
 These corner actions instruct the CNC to raise the blade such that the tip is just barely in contact with the material surface.
 The machine then moves through a very small circle around the tip of the blade causing the blade to rotate, while the tip of the blade remains in the same location.
 The machine then moves the blade back to the cutting depth and resumes cutting.

 No special software is required if you do not need or require sharp corners in your cuts.
 If you round off or fillet all the corners on the part you intend to cut, you can simply treat the Drag Knife as an engraving bit and cut on your vector/line.
 Care must be taken when creating your tool path to ensure the tool starts and ends on each cut in the same orientation.

-If you want to cut sharp corners in your cut parts or do not wish to worry about blade orientation at the beginning and end of each cut, you will need either SheetCAM, Vectric VCarve Pro 7, or Vectric Aspire 4.
+If you want to cut sharp corners in your cut parts or do not wish to worry about blade orientation at the beginning and end of each cut, you will need either SheetCAM, Vectric VCarve Pro 7 and higher, or Vectric Aspire 4 and higher.
 All of these CAM packages offer drag knife tool path capabilities with corner actions.
 SheetCAM Offers offset compensation as well making it possible to cut details smaller than the tools offset as well as producing greater precision in your finished part.

 Why should the spindle/router always be turned off?

 The spindle or router does not provide the rotation of the blade.
 The blade acts as rudder and is oriented by the motion of the machine.
 For more on this see “How does the blade turn” in the above answer.

 The Drag Knife is not balanced for high speed rotation.
 If you supply power to your router or spindle while it is installed, you could do damage to the router or spindle bearings.
 Unbalanced spinning objects can also do very unpredictable things causing severe injury to anyone within their vicinity.